tomi204/tomi204/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on myself.
+- 🔭 I’m currently working on JavaScript.
 - 🌱 I’m currently learning JavaScript.
 - 🤔 I’m looking for help with Solidity.
 - 💬 Ask me about Blockchain World.